Decision-making and respecting independence

 - Laws about advance directives and substitute decision-making vary between provinces and territories.

 Adjust to changing abilities

-As the disease progresses, identify the abilities she still has, break down complex tasks and decisions into more easily managed options, and respect her choices.
+As their dementia progresses, identify the abilities they still have, break down complex tasks and decisions into more easily managed options, and respect their choices.

 - Reduce the number of options at any one time.
 For example, ask, "Would you like to have your bath now or later?" rather than, "When do you want a bath?"

 - Give step-by-step guidance by asking about one thing at a time and only going on to the next question after each one is answered.
 "Would you like to go for a walk now?"
 Then, "Would you like to wear your blue or red sweater?"
 And then, "Shall we go to the garden or park?"

 - Learn to recognize and be sensitive to the meaning behind facial expressions, tone of voice and body language.
 A person with dementia can communicate meaning to anyone who learns to read the emotional signals conveyed.

 When they can no longer make decisions, follow their expressed wishes.
 If you do not know their wishes, make the decision based on what you think they would want.
 You may have to weigh the risks and benefits of the decision, and assess how it will affect their quality of life and well-being.